 “I’m going to Ireland.
-No, not just to Dublin.
-I’m going to explore a bit of countryside and see all of the famous forty shades of green of Ireland.”
-This decision didn’t come easily to me.
-Ireland just like Scotland was on top of my bucket list, but still low enough to choose other places over it.
+No, not just Dublin.
+I’m going to explore a little bit of countryside and see all of the famous forty shades of green of Ireland.”
+This decision didn’t come to me easily.
+Ireland, just like Scotland, was on top of my bucket list, but still low enough at the bottom of it to let me choose other places to travel to first.

 Ireland is an island in the North Atlantic famous for its green landscapes and unpredictable weather.
-It rains a lot in Ireland.
-Winds outside big cities are pitiless especially in fall and winder.
-Fog doesn’t pass until late morning and even noon making driving difficult.
-Locals hate Ireland’s weather.
-Tourists complain that they need to pack lots of layers when visiting this country.
-But all these inconveniences contribute to those famous forty shades of green.
+It rains a lot here.
+Winds outside big cities are pitiless, especially in fall and winder.
+Fog doesn’t clear until late morning or even noon, making driving difficult.
+Locals hate the Ireland’s weather.
+Tourists complain that they need to pack a lot of layers before visiting this country.
+But all these inconveniences come together to create those famous forty shades of green.

-One thing, however, I have to admit.
-The more I explore Ireland, the more I was impressed with the remarkable forty shades of green
+I must admit, though.
+The more I explored Ireland, the more I was impressed with its remarkable green shades (although, to me, it looked more than forty of them).
+Without further ado,